-Does the agency also provide at least one way for residents to report sexual abuse or sexual harassment to a public or private entity or office that is not part of the agency? yes Is that private entity or office able to receive and immediately forward resident reports of sexual abuse and sexual harassment to agency officials? yes Does that private entity or office allow the resident to remain anonymous upon request? yes 115.251 (c) Resident reporting Do staff members accept reports of sexual abuse and sexual harassment made verbally, in writing, anonymously, and from third parties? yes Do staff members promptly document any verbal reports of sexual abuse and sexual harassment? yes 115.251 (d) Resident reporting Does the agency provide a method for staff to privately report sexual abuse and sexual harassment of residents? yes 115.252 (a) Exhaustion of administrative remedies Is the agency exempt from this standard?
+Does the agency also provide at least one way for residents to report sexual abuse or sexual harassment to a public or private entity or office that is not part of the agency? yes Is that private entity or office able to receive and immediately forward resident reports of sexual abuse and sexual harassment to agency officials? yes Does that private entity or office allow the resident to remain anonymous upon request? yes 115.251 (c) Resident reporting Do staff members accept reports of sexual abuse and sexual harassment made verbally, in writing, anonymously, and from third parties? yes Do staff members promptly document any verbal reports of sexual abuse and sexual harassment? yes 115.251 (d) Resident reporting Does the agency provide a method for staff to privately report yes sexual abuse and sexual harassment of residents?
+115.252 (a) Exhaustion of administrative remedies yes Exhaustion of administrative remedies Is the agency exempt from this standard?
 NOTE: The agency is exempt ONLY if it does not have administrative procedures to address resident grievances regarding sexual abuse.
 This does not mean the agency is exempt simply because a resident does not have to or is not ordinarily expected to submit a grievance to report sexual abuse.
-This means that as a matter of explicit policy, the agency does not have an administrative remedies process to address sexual abuse. yes 115.252 (b) Exhaustion of administrative remedies Does the agency permit residents to submit a grievance regarding yes an allegation of sexual abuse without any type of time limits?
+This means that as a matter of explicit policy, the agency does not yes (a) 115.252 Exhaustion of administrative remedies Is the agency exempt from this standard?
+NOTE: The agency is exempt ONLY if it does not have administrative procedures to address resident grievances regarding sexual abuse.
+This does not mean the agency is exempt simply because a resident does not have to or is not ordinarily expected to submit a grievance to report sexual abuse.
+This means that as a matter of explicit policy, the agency does not have an administrative remedies process to address sexual abuse. yes (a) 115.252 Exhaustion of administrative remedies Is the agency exempt from this standard?
+NOTE: The agency is exempt ONLY if it does not have administrative procedures to address resident grievances regarding sexual abuse.
+This does not mean the agency is exempt simply because a resident does not have to or is not ordinarily expected to submit a grievance to report sexual abuse.
+This means that as a matter of explicit policy, the agency does not have an administrative remedies process to address sexual abuse.
+Exhaustion of administrative remedies Does the agency permit residents to submit a grievance regarding an allegation of sexual abuse without any type of time limits?
 (The agency may apply otherwise-applicable time limits to any portion of a grievance that does not allege an incident of sexual abuse.)
-(N/A if agency is exempt from this standard.)